haswin97/NLP-For-Sentiment-Analysis/README.md

 # NLP-For-Sentiment-Analysis
-NLP model for Sentiment Analysis in Twitter
+NLP model using LSTM for Sentiment Analysis in Twitter